 37. Quality Planning

-Quality planning identifies the expected quality standards that are to be met during the project, and creating systems which ensure these standards are met with effectiveness.
+Quality planning identifies the expected quality standards that are to be met during the project, and creates systems which ensure these standards are met with effectiveness.
 In quality planning, it is determined how vigilant a team needs to be when fulfilling the quality standards.

 38. Quality Assurance